 Dealing with factual inaccuracies

-13.7 In some cases, clients may consider that information contained within the records is inaccurate or incorrect and may request that the information be corrected.
+13.10 In some cases, clients may consider that information contained within the records, that is not their personal data, is inaccurate or incorrect and may request that the information be corrected.
 If a client objects to or complains about an entry in their records, veterinary surgeons and veterinary nurses should discuss the client’s concerns with them and make a record of the discussion.
 It should be noted, however, that diagnosis and clinical opinion is a matter of clinical judgement and should not be changed solely at the client’s request.
 There is no obligation to amend professional opinion.
 If, however, the veterinary surgeon or veterinary nurse agrees that the records should be amended due to errors or factual inaccuracies, the advice above should be followed.

 Retention, storage and destruction of clinical records

-13.16 The record keeping requirements for Veterinary Medicinal Products (VMPs) are set out in the Veterinary Medicines Regulations (VMRs).
+13.19 The record keeping requirements for Veterinary Medicinal Products (VMPs) are set out in the Veterinary Medicines Regulations (VMRs).
 Records of the retail supply (which includes administration) of POM-V and POM-VPS medicines must be kept for 5 years.
-The Veterinary Medicines Directorate provides specific guidance on record-keeping requirements for veterinary medicines here: https://www.gov.uk/guidance/record-keeping-requirements-for-veterinary-medicines
+The Veterinary Medicines Directorate provides specific guidance on record-keeping requirements for veterinary medicines.

 Vaccination record cards